design-first/system-designer/README.md

 #### Run your application

-You can run your application directly from System Designer and then export it to HTML, JSON or a Node.js module.
-You can also push your application on your Github repository with System Designer.
+You can run your application directly from System Designer and then export it to HTML, JSON or a Node.js module (* macOS and Chrome Web App version only).

 Because you have defined a model for your application, a [Dynamic Type Check](https://en.wikipedia.org/wiki/Type_system#DYNAMIC) is done on every action of your application.
 All warnings are send and shown in System Designer.

+#### Debug your application

+System Designer can load the model of any application that runs on the browser or on Node.js.
+You can see the schemas, models, components and methods of the running application and you can edit them.

+All modifications to the model done inside System Designer will be send to the running application.
+There is no need to reload to see your modifications.

+#### Design on the go

+System Designer can be used on macOS, iPad, iPhone, Android or any browsers.
+You can also install it in your project: System Designer requires no backend to work, it is a full web application.

+System Designer has a GitHub module to synchronize your work between all these apps.
+You can begin your design on your Mac and then continue it on your iPad.

 ## Build